 And let’s say, Quake Champions does end as a failed experiment.
 I don’t want it to be true, but for the sake of argument, let’s say it does.
 SO WHAT?
 I’m just gonna pack my bags and leave all these awesome people I’ve met behind?

 There are other AFPS games out there that are just as enjoyable.
-Yes, in my mind, QC is the premier AFPS out there.
+Yes, in my mind, QC is the premier AFPS out there (right now).
 But we still all love the other Quakes, Reflex Arena, DuskWorld.

 Diabotical is coming soon.
 I’ve even found a huge group of people playing Open Arena (if you haven’t tried it look into projectile delag) and they’re having a good ol’ time.